caedm/cabs/agent/README.md

    need to copy the exe files in `app/` and `app/checks` back to your Linux machine.

 After that, you can run `make` from Linux to create a zipfile with the installation script.
-Make will include ssl certificates that are not checked into git, so make sure those are in the app directory.
+Make will try to include ssl certificates that are not checked into git, so make sure those are in the app directory.
 You may want to edit `app/cabsagent.conf` before running `make` so that the zipfile will contain the configuration you want.

 #### Installing
 Once the zipfile is created (it will be at `build/cabsagent-windows-<version>.zip`), copy it to